MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 The new permission set, containing all the permissions of the copied permission set, is added as a new line on the **Permission Sets** page.
 Now you can modify permission in the new permission set.
 Note that the lines are sorted alphabetically within each type.

 ## To create or modify permissions manually
 This procedure explains how to add or edit permissions manually.
-You can also have a permission sets generated automatically from your actions in the UI.
+You can also have a permissions generated automatically from your actions in the UI.
 For more information, see [To create or modify permission sets by recording your actions](ui-how-users-permissions.md#to-create-or-modify-permission-sets-by-recording-your-actions).

+> [!NOTE]
+> When you edit a permission and thereby the related permission set, the changes will also apply to other users that have the permission set assigned.

 1. On the **Permission Sets** page, select the line for a permission set, and then choose the **Permissions** action.
 2. On the **Permissions** page, create a new line or edit the fields on an existing line.